 Your business is in dire need of upgrading, and you need immediate cash to fill the void.
 But Indian business loans are known for long processing time even if you have all sorts of proofs.
 It’s a pain point of taking a loan in India.

-First, you apply for a business loan, and then you submit the proofs.
+First, you apply for business loan, and then you submit the proofs.
 The real challenging journey begins after that.
 Lenders check your details again and again until they are 100% satisfied.
 They get hundreds of signs on various kinds of documents to get a repayment guarantee from your side.
 Also, they call you a hundred times to confirm each and everything, including your business, the time when you started it, and how much you are earning from it.

 It takes ages before you receive final approval or decline from the business loan department.
 Till then, you have to keep your business expanding plans on hold, which may affect your revenue goals.